demetri/libquincy/README.md

 ## Origin Story

-LibQuincy's fiter bank design is loosely analogous to something called the "Constant Q" transform [1].
+LibQuincy's filter bank design is loosely analogous to something called the "Constant Q" transform [1].
 I used to have a cat, Quincy, whom we usually called Q, and he was very loyal.

 Quincy is a byproduct of my larger project, No Royal Road (NR2). an attempt to create a university level mathematics education built from the ground up on interactive media ideas.
 For lack of a better term, it will be a "math game".
 NR2 is still in early development, but you can [follow along](demetri.substack.com/s/no-royal-road).